Savings .com.au

 But if the child is depositing their own money into the account, such as pocket money, Christmas or birthday money, or income they have earned from casual jobs, any interest earned is considered to belong to the child so long as the money isn’t spent by anyone else.
 If the child earns less than $120 in interest for the financial year, no tax will be withheld and they won’t have to file a tax return.

 It may be tempting to put your savings in your child’s savings account to take advantage of the high interest rate that you can’t get on your own account, but don’t.
-The ATO has very strict tax guidelines in place to govern the funds being held in your kids account to prevent parents from sneakily hiding their own savings in there.
+The ATO has very strict tax guidelines in place to govern the funds being held in kids accounts to prevent parents from sneakily hiding their own savings in there.

 Always read the T's and C's